 Explore InDesign Classes in New HavenAdobe Premiere Pro is the leading choice for video editing for TV, movies and the internet.
 It allows users to weave together video clips, graphics, and audio to produce professional grade video projects.
 It offers seamless integrations with Adobe Audition, After Effects, Photoshop and more.

 Explore Premiere Pro Classes in New HavenAutoCAD is a computer-aided design software used to create scale blueprints, schematics, and models.
 It’s used by engineers, interior designers, manufacturers, and architects.
-AutoCAD offers intelligent objects for creating common plans, such as electrical and plumbing design plans.
+AutoCAD offers intelligent objects for creating common plans such as electrical and plumbing design plans.

 Explore AutoCAD Classes in New HavenMotion graphics refers to animated graphic design.
 It blends together text, sound, motion, animation, and visual effects to communicate a message or tell a story.

 Explore Motion Graphics Classes in New HavenAdobe Illustrator is one of the most popular vector graphics applications.
-With seamless integrations across Adobe’s Creative Cloud, Illustrator is widely used by individuals and organizations to create resizable illustrations, design elements for videos and motion graphics, all through its powerful vector creation tools.
+With seamless integrations across Adobe Creative Cloud, Illustrator is widely used by individuals and organizations to create resizable illustrations, design elements for videos and motion graphics, all through its powerful vector creation tools.

 Explore Illustrator Classes in New HavenWeb development encompasses all of the layers involved in building a website or web application.
-Websites are made up of two parts: the front end and the back end.
+Websites are made up of two parts: the front-end and the back-end.
 Web development is used to create beautiful, interactive, and functional websites in nearly every industry.

 Explore Web Development Classes in New HavenTake enterprise-level projects from start to finish with a comprehensive Product Management course.
 Participants master core concepts, exhibit emotional intelligence, and support a company’s mission.

 Explore Product Management Classes in New HavenFrom basic single-computer programs to enterprise-level solutions, Java is the most widely-used code in the world.
-It is a simple, open-sourced code which is relatively easy to learn.
+It is a simple, open-source code which is relatively easy to learn.
 Those who master it have solid employment prospects now and in the future.

 Explore Java Classes in New HavenPython is an easy-to-read, versatile object-oriented programming language.
 It is often compared to Java, Ruby, and Perl.
 It is available under an open-source license and is a favorite among programmers.